BlossomByte04/Crop-Management-and-Disease-Detection-Using-Machine-Learning-/README.md

-🌾 Crop Disease Detection & Management System
+🌾Crop Management and Disease Detection Using Machine Learning
 ============================================

 A deep learning-based plant disease classification and management tool using **ResNet-9** and **PyTorch**